karchit/s3-object-lambda-workshop/README.md

 ***
 Important Note:
 - The dependencies for Lab 1-3 lambda are the same, so you can copy-paste in your `lambda_function.py` via the lambda console.
-You needn't redownload the dependencies and upload the archive until the last Lab, Lab 4.
+You needn't redownload the dependencies and upload the archive until the last Lab, Lab 4 (which is a NodeJS solution)
 - Once you're done, be sure to check out the `cleanup` branch to delete your resources.

 ***